Fable tool files export Zod schemas and AI SDK tool definitions. For example, metric-card installs lib/fable-ui/tools/show-metric-tool.ts with:

 show_chart renders static model-provided chart data only.
 Fetch private or live data in host code, validate the rows, then pass display-ready data into the chart payload.

-import { describeAvailableResources } from "@/lib/fable-ui/tools/show-data-browser-tool"
+import { describeAvailableResources } from "@/lib/fable-ui/core"

 const result = streamText({